|

 should be - and even the rule book itself is interpreted as a

-historical guide to current norms
+guide to current norms rather than a fixed contract about

-rather than a fixed contract about how things should be by the
+how things should be by the certification office, which is run

 Individual members' legal services at tribunals have a